My name is Johan van Amersfoort and I am the Bearded VDI Junkie!

 As EUC is going through a revolution with a lot of new tech that makes it more agile, robust, scalable, secure, manageable and pretty awesome, I will focus mainly on EUC while blogging.
 You can find posts about new tech, EUC automation, my personal experience and much more.

 Next to tech, I have a passion for scuba diving and specifically watching sharks in their natural habitat.
 Sharks are a perfect example of how evolution works and a showcase for these famous words by Charles Darwin: “It is not the strongest of the species that survives, nor the most intelligent; it is the one most adaptable to change.”.
 Sharks have lived on our planet for more than 420 million years and are still here.
 That means that they adapted to new circumstances when they needed to.
 Something that not all species were able to do.

 This is something that reflects my career and the choices I made until so far as well.
 By accepting that change itself in inevitable, I have used it for my benefit.
 And I will continue to do so.
-While the year of VDI still (in my honest opinion) hasn’t been there yet, I’ll continue to focus on this and the ecosystem around it.
+With The Year of VDI finally commenced (in my honest opinion), I’ll continue to focus on this and the ecosystem around it.